Today's score

 Local tick habitat

-St. Lucie County reports about 3 Lyme cases per 100,000 people a year, the 156th-highest of 1378 South counties.
+St. Lucie County reports about 3 Lyme cases per 100,000 people a year, in the top 21% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Port St. Lucie's daily score can climb when the weather and season allow.

 Tick control in Port St. Lucie, FL